 Which site would you like to visit?

 His obsession is such that we find few others with which to compare him.
-The person he most reminds us of is the great Montalcino iconoclast, Gianfranco Soldera.
-Like Soldera, Chiarelotto remains driven by his own philosophies, posssessing an obsessive commitment to quality, with an apparent disinterest in what others think of him or his wines.
+But he perhaps most reminds us of the great Montalcino iconoclast Gianfranco Soldera.
+Like Soldera, Chiarelotto remains driven by his own philosophies, possessing an obsessive commitment to quality, with an apparent disinterest in what others think of him or his wines.

 Gabbro - The great Cabernet Sauvignon of Suvereto, Gabbro has done for this variety what Tua Rita’s Redigaffi did for Merlot.
 A decade from now, we would not be surprised to see Gabbro replace Sassacaia as the ultimate Tuscan Cabernet.
 A scant 200 cases are made.

-Eneo - While the two luxury cuvées get much of the press attention, the Sangiovese-based Eneo has quietly achieved a rabid cult following of its own.
-Aged in 2nd and 3rd year French barrique, it is a pure expression of Chiarelotto’s vision, with a blend of Montepulciano, Sangiovese, Marselan, and Alicante.
+Eneo - While the two luxury cuvées get much of the press attention, Eneo has quietly achieved a rabid following of its own.
+Aged in 2nd- and 3rd year French barrique, it is a pure expression of Chiarelotto’s vision, with a blend of Montepulciano, Sangiovese, Marselan, and Alicante.

 Adding to Cart.